DanWaLes/Warzone/mods/libs/AutoSettingsFiles/docs/README.md

 In the event of wanting to have infinite groups of settings, setting templates can be used.
 The value of the setting is set to the number of template items there are.
 Template items follow the naming pattern "`name`_`n`" when their values are written to `Mod.Settings`.
 Any `settings` in template items should use `n` in their `name` to uniquely identify them.

 Arguments:
-* `name` - string - name of the setting. all names must be unique to function correctly
+* `name` - string - name of the setting.
+All names must be unique to function correctly
 * `btnText` - string - text that goes on a button that user presses to add a new group of settings
 * `options` - nil or table with keys:
   * `btnColor` - nil or string - color of the button; nil = #00FF05